SethCWilliams/ttrpg_sidekick/README.md

 - **World Memory**: Persistent storage for campaign data
 - **Structured Output**: All data uses Pydantic models for type safety
 - **Smart Routing**: Automatically detects what type of content you want to generate
+- **Local Model Support**: Use Ollama for local AI models or OpenAI for cloud models

 ## Quick Start

 ### Prerequisites

 - Python 3.8+
-- OpenAI API key (or Ollama for local models)
 - direnv (recommended for environment management)
+- OpenAI API key (for cloud models) OR Ollama (for local models)

 ### Installation